ststnk/r2-helper/README.md

 Allows listing domains for sale in bulk.
 All provided domain names will be listed for sale with the same attributes provided/selected in the form.

+##### Auto Renew

+Allows managing auto-renew for domains and WhoisGuard subscriptions in bulk.

 ---

 ### Installation